f11y11/nfuyu-bot/README.md

 # A discord bot for private osu! servers.
 [Discord server](https://discord.gg/UqrbWKHHz3) for the emojis the bot uses (Recommended)
 ## Change Log:
+- ### 04/22/2023:
+  - New:
+    - Commands now utilize string templates, allowing you to change the bot's responses
+      - Please run `cp templates.yml-template templates.yml` to generate the base templates.yml.
 - ### 04/15/2023:
   - New:
     - Custom bot status that can be managed in `config.yml` and supports variables.